nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 The first two are theoretical case studies created by Google, and thus all the data was provided by them.
 For the last option, however, I had to find an alternative data source.
 Here follows my three case studies.
 As stated above, these case studies will implement the Google Data Analytics methodology.
 To further test out my toolset, I decided to attempt all 3 case studies with a primary focus on a singular tool (stated boldly in brackets above).

 (NOTE: Originally, I planned for CS1 to be in Excel and CS2 in SQL, but I underestimated the size of the database for CS1 and thus, during the cleaning process of CS1, Excel started getting slower, with basic operations taking a lengthy amount of time.
-Thus, in the interest of saving time and making my workflow more efficient, I decided to move the whole project onto SQL Server, as there is no point in going forward with Excel when SQL is more fitting for the job.
+Thus, in the interest of saving time and making my workflow more efficient, I decided to move the whole project onto SQL Developer, as there is no point in going forward with Excel when SQL is more fitting for the job.
 The database for CS2 appears to be much smaller, thus Excel will hopefully be able to handle it.
 I have thus learned to thoroughly evaluate the size of my data collection before choosing a tool, and found the bounds of Excel.)

 <a name="case1"></a>
 ## Case Study 1 - Developing a new marketing strategy to increase influx of annual memberships at a bike-sharing company